Materials-Consortia/OPTIMADE/schemas/REAMDE.md

 These URIs are stable in the sense that they will always refer to a single specific definition.
 However, the definition description that the URL resolves to may be amended and clarified in ways that do not functionally alter the definition.
 When this happens, the version number in the definition file (in the field `x-optimade-definition -> version`) will be updated to match the corresponding release of OPTIMADE.
-However, the URI (and thus the `$id` in the JSON definition) will be retained as long as the definition functionally remains the same.
+The URI (and thus the `$id` in the JSON definition) will be retained as long as the definition functionally remains the same.

 Historical versions of the definitions are retained unmodified under URLs using the following format:
 ```
-  https://schemas.optimade.org/releases/<full version>/properties/<namespace>/<entrytype>/<name>
+  https://schemas.optimade.org/releases/<full version>/<version>/properties/<namespace>/<entrytype>/<name>
 ```
-where `<full_version>` refers to a version string on the format "vMAJOR.MINOR.PATCH", e.g., "v1.2.0" referring to the full version number of the definition.
+where `<full_version>` refers to a version string on the format "vMAJOR.MINOR.PATCH", e.g., "v1.2.0" referring to the full version number of the definition and `<version>` still refers to the format "vMAJOR.MINOR".
 These URLs collect all historical versions corresponding to the OPTIMADE release with the same version.
+The double URL segments for versions may look redundant.
+However, they take this form to keep a complete historical record that preserves any amendments and clarifications of the older definition files.

-## Entry type definitions
+### Entry type definitions

 In OPTIMADE, an entry type consists of a set of property definitions.
 Machine-readable definition of these entry types are provided analgous to the property definitions with stable URIs that are URLs and historical URLs with the following formats: